Rogier van Otterloo Award

 Most talented

-The Rogier van Otterloo Award is presented every summer by Prins Bernhard Cultuurfonds.
+The Rogier van Otterloo Award is presented every summer by Cultuurfonds.
 The winner of this award receives € 5000 and will be invited to write a composition for Jong Metropole in the spirit of Rogier van Otterloo, the late Dutch legendary composer and former chief conductor of the Metropole Orkest.
 The composition will be performed by Jong Metropole during its next Summer Tour.
 The Rogier van Otterloo Award encourages the most talented young composer / arranger / conductor / orchestra leader living in the Netherlands to continue his or her own development in the area between classical and pop music.

 Potential candidates for this award are being scouted through a broad network of teachers, artistic leaders, programmers, et cetera.
 An expert jury will then assess the arrangements, compositions and videos sent in by young (maximum 35 years old) contestants and preselect the final candidates.
 The artistic leadership of Jong Metropole decides upon the final winner.

-Winner in 2021
+Winner in 2024

 Former winners